ajcr/ajcr.github.io/_posts/2019-12-1-Using-J-to-approximate-pi.md

 6 5 4 3 2
 ```

 Next, we require the natural logarithm of each integer.
-To produce an array of these logarithms, we apply the mondaic verb [`^.`](https://code.jsoftware.com/wiki/Vocabulary/hatdot):
+To produce an array of these logarithms, we apply the monadic verb [`^.`](https://code.jsoftware.com/wiki/Vocabulary/hatdot):

 ```
     ^. |.
 2 + i.
 5